 My resume is on LinkedIn.
 The short version is I received a Masters degree in Information Science.
 And worked for a number of large corporations in the Energy sector and Technology Research & Development.

-One of my current clients is Mollie, a Dutch online payment service provider (PSP) focused on Europe.
-I am developing and maintaining all Mollie – Laravel integrations (Laravel Mollie – Cashier, Spark and Nova integrations are on the roadmap).
+One of my major clients is Mollie, a Dutch online payment service provider (PSP) focused on Europe.
+I am developing and maintaining all Mollie – Laravel integrations and some of their core php SDKs, including:

 Be sure to subscribe to my newsletter if you want to receive the latest tips on Laravel and growing your software agency.